David Gillespie: Professional career

 Gillespie joined Sydney club Canterbury-Bankstown in 1983 and played reserve grade that year.

 He made his first grade début in the 1984 season.
 His defence was critical to Canterbury's retention of the title against a favoured St. George side in 1985, the Bulldogs winning the Grand Final 7–6 with Gillespie coming off the bench after having scored a rare try in their 26–nil win over Parramatta in the preliminary final.

-The following year Gillespie was chosen play for New South Wales as a replacement in the opening State of Origin.
+The following year Gillespie was chosen to play for New South Wales as a replacement in the opening State of Origin.
 He was favoured to tour England and France with the Kangaroos before severing his index finger in a horrible work accident, which ended his season on the eve of the 1986 finals, where the Bulldogs would eventually lose to Parramatta in the 4–2 Grand Final.

 1987 saw two suspensions (in one of which he was sent off on the first tackle of a match against Balmain) resulted in Gillespie missing over a third of his season.
 He played for English side Hunslet during the 1987–88 Rugby Football League season.
 Returning to Australia "Cement" came back stronger in 1988 and capped off his season by scoring a try in Canterbury's 24–12 Grand Final victory over Balmain and was subsequently chosen for Australia in the World Cup final against New Zealand.